code16/sharp/docs/guide/show-fields/html.md

 ### `setTemplatePath(string $templatePath)`

-Use this if you need more control: give the path of a full template, in its own file.
+se this if you need more control: give the path of a full template, in its own file.

 The template will be [interpreted by Vue.js](https://vuejs.org/v2/guide/syntax.html), meaning you can add data placeholders, DOM structure but also directives, and anything that Vue will parse.
 For instance: